sunnysideup/silverstripe-ecommerce/README.md

 ## Development Philosophy and Version Management ##

+This flavour of Silvertripe E-commerce aims to be a polished, one click install solution for basic e-commerce websites.

 We are in the process of moving towards semantic versioning.

 ## Features ##